3.9.2. Rules for adding attributes to vegetation items

 For nature reserves, follow these rules when setting the caption name:

-1. If an item's proper name is not grammatically related to its type, set a shortened version of the item's main name as the caption name without specifying the type (omit administrative, technical, and descriptive features that are part of the proper name).
+1. If an item's proper name is not grammatically related to its type, specify a shortened version of the item's main name as the caption name without specifying the type (omit administrative, technical, and descriptive features that are part of the proper name).

-2. If an item's proper name is grammatically related to its type, set a shortened version of the item's main name and the type as the caption name (omit administrative, technical, and descriptive features that are part of the proper name).
+2. If an item's proper name is grammatically related to its type, specify a shortened version of the item's main name and the type as the caption name (omit administrative, technical, and descriptive features that are part of the proper name).
 For example:

 • Name for caption: Dzhegdyansky nature monument.